Chrysostomos Dimitriou: World War II

 After warning the Jewish community, he promised them that the Greek islanders would protect them, and despite attempts by the Germans to proceed with the deportation, the Jewish community of Zakynthos managed to escape the deportation and the Holocaust.
 This was made possible by the assistance provided by the mountain villages, which could then hide the Jews.
 According to historians, the entire population of 275 Jews on the island was saved by this method.
 Furthermore, his family also got involved in the resistance, such as his sister, Vassiliki Stravolemos, who also spoke German.
 This allowed her to arrange for the medical treatment of sick Jews directly in the German hospital with the help of complicit German doctors.

 He then reportedly sent a telegram to Adolf Hitler declaring that the Jews of the island were under his authority.
 This telegram was viewed by those close to him, but it was lost due to an earthquake, making its authenticity difficult to confirm or deny.
 Dimitriou said he had followed the orders of the Archbishop of Athens, Damaskinos, who declared : "I have taken up my cross.
 I spoke to the Lord, and made up my mind to save as many Jewish souls as possible."

 According to a widespread legend within the Jewish and Orthodox community of Zakynthos, he would have personally prevented the departure of a convoy of around sixty deportees by going in front of the supposed ship to take them away.
 However, this is a legend, as the Jews were never actually captured and arrested on the island; they were hidden in the mountains.

 After World War II

-After the war, the Jewish community financed the stained glass windows of the Saint Dimitrios Church in Zakynthos in his honor.
+After the war, the Jewish community financed the stained glass windows of the Saint Dionysios Church in Zakynthos in his honor.
 He was then transferred, shortly before his death, to the Metropolis of Trifylia and Olympia, before dying in Athens on 22 October 1958.